BraadMartin/better-rest-api-featured-images/readme.txt

 * First Release

 == Upgrade Notice ==

+= 1.1.1 =
+* Compatibility with v2 beta 11 of the REST API (now the core field is called featured_media; this plugin's field is still better_featured_image).
+Props: filose

 = 1.1.0 =
 * Add a better_rest_api_featured_image filter for adding custom data to the response.
 Props: avishayil